jovotech/snips-nlu-server/README.md

 ```sh
 $ python -m flask run

 # or natively
 $ flask run
 ```

-## Training an engine
+## Training an Engine

 The Snips NLU server provides an endpoint `/engine/train` that lets you train and persist a Snips NLU engine from a [Jovo Language Model](https://www.jovo.tech/docs/models).
 It accepts the following query parameters:

 - `locale`: The locale of the language model
 - `engine_id`: The ID which is used to persist the NLU engine

 You can choose between providing the model directly in the request body as part of the `POST` request, or set an environment variable `MODEL_LOCATION`, which holds the endpoint to the containing directory of your model (e.g. S3).
 Note that this endpoint is joined with the locale provided in the request query, so the final model endpoint will look something like this: `${MODEL_LOCATION}/${locale}.json`.
-If you use

 The language model is then converted to a native Snips NLU dataset format, which can be further used to train the engine you'll later use to parse messages through.
 Using the provided query parameters `engine_id` and `locale`, this engine is then persisted locally to be reloaded when needed.
 This approach allows you to load your engine on demand, rather than to keep it running in a dedicated server instance.
 It also enables you to make use of [Dynamic Entities](https://www.jovo.tech/marketplace/nlu-snips#dynamic-entities), which will be explained below.